 Donnie:What’s your opinion on the APP?
 Anything you feel they should be doing differently?

-Brian:I was working for change at the heart of the APP for several years [and continue].
+Brian:I have worked for change at the heart of the APP for several years [and continue to volunteer].

 Brian:I was reluctant to join for the first three years that they were struggling and loosely existed.
 Several of my acquaintances were involved, people that I liked and respected.
 I visited the first public meeting in Las Vegas, and decided to help out.
 I gave them my procedural standards, and was met with, “Oh, we already have a procedural manual in the works, and this stuff won’t work anyway.”
 I asked to see the APP manual to no avail, and was invited to join.